 The POST Partners Program offers opportunities for scouts wishing to complete a project towards an award or rank advancement.
-Interested individuals must complete a scout application (PDF).
 Scouts must be at least 15 years old at time of application, and a minimum of 120 days away from turning 18, in order to be considered for a project.

-Each Scout must follow these required steps prior to starting work with the Town of Castle Rock POST Partners Program:
+Each scout must follow these required steps prior to starting work with the Town of Castle Rock POST Partners Program:

 - Meet with Town of Castle Rock POST Partners Program Coordinator

-- Submit a proposal and obtain approval by Town of Castle Rock POST Partners Program Coordinator
+- Submit a written proposal and obtain approval by Town of Castle Rock POST Partners Program Coordinator

 - Submit a scout application (PDF)